pbouffar/sgw_zitadel_prototype/README.md

 Some scripts require that you update the bash script variables `service_user_id`, `private_key` and `key_id` with your own values obtained from Zitadel when you created a service user and added a key of type `JSON`.

-Go to section [Add Key to Service User](#add-key-to-service-user) to learn how to add a key to an existing service user.
+Go to section [Add Key to Service User for Private Key JWT Authentication](#add-key-to-service-user-for-private-key-jwt-authentication) to learn how to add a key to an existing service user.

 Populate these variables with the service user's JSON Key file (downloaded when adding a JSON key to the service user), specifically the values of the JSON keys **userId**, **key** and **keyId**.